Darkpfeffer/meet-app/README.md

 # meet-app

-This is an application that shows the users upcoming events on their city of choice.
+This is an application that shows the users upcoming events in their city of choice.
 It is partly usable offline, if someone already searched for events.

 Usable with any device.